- Plant Shotgun Overview

 Rotate Plants 90 Degrees to the Left/Right: Type A/D

-To rotate a group of plants 90 degrees to the right, type A.
+To rotate a group of plants 90 degrees to the left, type A.

-To rotate a group of plants 90 degrees to the left, type D.
+To rotate a group of plants 90 degrees to the right, type D.

 Set a Crosshair (Xhair) Angle for Placing your Plants: Type X